Hello! Nice to meet you again!

 The representative one is Amida Nyorai.

 It has the strangest light power that shines on any living creature and saves.
-The power would even affect guilty people.
-So, it also saves the bad people.
+The power would also impact guilty individuals, meaning it could save those who are considered bad people.

 Some statues are, as a result, quite large.
 However, that one would be famous among the Japanese.
 Look at the picture.

 Indeed, it is incredible.
-But the most impressive fact is its age—it was created in 1252!
+But the most impressive fact is its age—it has been around since 1252!

 2nd Bosatsu

-It is the second highest rank in the hierarchy.
-That means they are still in training to be Nyorai.
-Thus, they must help the people reach enlightenment, although they are not yet.
+It is the second-highest rank in the hierarchy.
+That means Bosatsu are still in training to be Nyorai.
+Thus, they must help people reach enlightenment, although they are not yet there.

-Therefore, the Bosatus also means who helps others by sacrificing themself.
+Therefore, the Bosatus also means those who help others by sacrificing themself.

-The most famous one should be the Senzyu (it means thousand of hands) Kannon Bosatsu.
+The most famous one is the Senzyu Kannon Bosatsu, meaning “thousand hands.”

 As you can see in the picture, it seems to have one thousand hands.